nianqiu-liu/KKS_VR/README.md

 ### Roaming

-In the Roaming mode, there are 2 main methods of moving around:

-* Use the school tool to walk (default: Trigger), and turn left and right (default: Touchpad left and right).
-In this method, your point of view is fixed at the protagonist's head.
+In the Roaming mode, you can move around by using the school tool to walk (default: Trigger), and turn left and right (default: Touchpad left and right).
-* Use the warp tool to move your viewpoint, then use the school tool (default: Touchpad down) to summon the protagnoist.
+You can also use the warp tool to teleport.

-Either way, you can use the school tool to simulate ordinary mouse and keyboard inputs, e.g. right click (default: Trigger) for interacting with an object, middle click (default: Grip) for opening the menu, etc.
+You can use the school tool to simulate ordinary mouse and keyboard inputs, e.g. right click (default: touchpad center) for interacting with an object.

+Use the laser pointer (touchpad center) to open the middle-button menu.

+You can crouch by lowering your viewpoint relative to the floor.
+To do this, you can either physically move your head or use grab action to bring the floor closer.
+This behavior can be disabled in the config.

 ### Talk scene